jahn-junior/sphinx-ext-template/.github/README.md

 ## Publish the extension

-To publish your extension, you'll first need to configure trusted publishing on PyPI by following [these instructions](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#configuring-trusted-publishing).
+To publish your extension, first configure trusted publishing on PyPI by following [these instructions](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#configuring-trusted-publishing).

-Once that's done, GitHub actions will pack the extension and publish it to PyPI whenever you push a [semantic versioning](https://semver.org/) tag.
+Once that's done, push a signed [semantic versioning](https://semver.org/) tag to publish the extension to PyPI.
+For example, if you were release version 1.2.3 of the extension, you would run:

 ```bash
 git tag -s -m "Release 1.2.3" "1.2.3"